ibm-cloud-docs/openshift/openshift_routes.md

 Not sure whether to use OpenShift routes or Ingress ALBs?
 Check out [Choosing among load balancing solutions](/docs/openshift?topic=openshift-network_planning#routes-vs-ingress).
 {: tip}

-The following diagram shows how a router directs communication from the internet to an app
+The following diagram shows how a router directs communication from the internet to an app.

 <img src="images/roks-router.png" alt="Expose an app in a single-zone OpenShift cluster by using a router" width="550" style="width:550px; border-style: none"/>